JodyMurray/hangman/README.md

 - The application consists of features such as; Username input, a random choice from a long list of words, a scoreboard record of who has won the game.

-# Main Menu Loading Page
+# Main Menu Landing Page

 - The user is firstly presented with a menu page, showing the options for the game.